GioGioWasTaken/Linux-Machine/Pwnable.kr/Rookiss/md5-calc/solution.md

 ```

 Ah!, Bio_read doesn't have any length check. it just assumes the decoded value will fit inside the buffer given to it.

+All we need to do is figure out the offset, and provide our input.
+We will leak the libc base with a classic `ret2plt` and then call `system` with /bin/sh to get a shell.